Write a comment

 Preparation:

-1. Rinse the grains multiple times in a bowl of water, then soak for a couple of hours to let the grains swell.
-Drain the prepared pearl barley in a colander and rinse thoroughly under cold running water.
+1. Rinse grains multiple times, then soak for a couple of hours to swell.
+Drain prepared pearl barley in a colander and rinse thoroughly under cold running water.

-2. Bring the water and milk to a boil.
-In the multicooker bowl, place the grains, add the milk and water, as well as the sugar and salt.
+2. Bring water and milk to a boil.
+In the multicooker bowl, place grains, add milk and water, plus sugar and salt.

-3. Start cooking the porridge in "Pilaf" or "Stew" mode.
-Set the time manually, starting with 50 minutes.
-Close the multicooker's lid tightly.
+3. Start cooking porridge in "Pilaf" or "Stew" mode.
+Set time manually starting with 50 minutes.
+Close the multicooker lid tightly.

-4. After the time is up, add a piece of butter to the dish.
-Then select the "Warm" mode.
+4. After time is up, add a piece of butter.
+Select "Warm" mode.
 Let the dish sit under the lid for 10 minutes.

-5. The dish is ready; you can plate it and serve it.
-It pairs wonderfully with dried fruits, jam, honey, or berries.
+5. The dish is ready — plate and serve.
+Pairs wonderfully with dried fruits, jam, honey, or berries.
 Bon appétit.

 How to cook pearl barley as a side dish without soaking